[6 Work Tips] How to Clear iCloud Storage for Free - 2026

 4. Select the folders or files to be deleted, then tap Delete.

-5. Navigate to Locations > Recently Removed.
+5. Go to Locations > Recently Removed.

 6. Tap the More button, then the Select button.